Mishra-Suraj/jkinfotech/README.md

 - **Data Ingestion**: Support for various data sources including documents, emails, APIs, and databases
 - **User Management**: User registration, profile management, and role-based access control

+## Flow of the project

+The JK InfoTech application follows a logical flow for handling user requests, document management, and data ingestion:

+1. **Authentication Flow**:
+   - Users register through the auth controller
+   - Login generates JWT tokens for authentication
+   - The JWT strategy validates tokens for protected routes
+   - Refresh tokens allow for seamless re-authentication

+2. **Document Management Flow**:
+   - Authenticated users can create, read, update or delete documents
+   - Documents are stored in the database with metadata
+   - Role-based access controls what actions users can perform on documents
+   - The documents service handles business logic while the controller manages HTTP requests

+3. **Data Ingestion Flow**:
+   - The ingestion module processes incoming data from various sources
+   - Ingestion jobs are created and tracked in the database
+   - The system processes and transforms data according to configured rules
+   - Processed data is stored as documents in the system

+4. **User Management Flow**:
+   - Administrators can manage user accounts and permissions
+   - Users can update their profile information
+   - The users service handles user-related business logic

+5. **System Architecture**:
+   - NestJS modules provide clear separation of concerns
+   - Controllers handle HTTP requests and route them to appropriate services
+   - Services contain the business logic and interact with repositories
+   - Entities define the database schema
+   - DTOs ensure proper data validation and transformation

+This modular approach allows for maintainable, scalable code and clear separation of responsibilities throughout the application.

 ## Project Setup

 ```bash